Outboard tail: History

 The configuration was first patented in 1942 by French designer Robert Aimé Robert.
 It was developed during World War II by German designers Richard Vogt and George Haag at Blohm & Voss.
 In order to test the proposed control system, Škoda-Kauba adapted the V-6 design as the SK SL6 in 1944.

 Blohm & Voss then incorporated the design into the P 208 pusher-engined fighter proposal.
 Although it was not taken up, modern analysis has shown that it would have been viable.
 B&V went on to produce a series of design studies and project submissions for similar jet fighters.
 These included the P 209.01, P 210 and P 212.
 B&V finally received an order for the P 215 all-weather fighter just weeks before the war ended, so it was never built.

 During the late 1950s and early 1960s the principles of the outboard tail were re-investigated by NASA (formerly NACA) engineers, as a part of their research programme into design configurations for supersonic flight.
 They conducted analyses and wind tunnel model tests at both subsonic and supersonic speeds.
 Vought studied the layout for their ADAM V/STOL design project.

 Further extensive studies were made by J. A. C. Kentfield and colleagues at the University of Calgary, Canada, from the 1990s on.

 Burt Rutan at Scaled Composites became interested in the configuration for its potential as a variable-geometry stabiliser on a spaceplane.
 During atmospheric re-entry from space, the tail would rotate vertically to stabilise the plane, the rest of which remained horizontal but fell near-vertically.
 His first prototype, the Scaled Composites SpaceShipOne took to the air in 2003.
-It has since also flown on the improved SpaceShipTwo.
+It has since also flown on the improved SpaceShipTwo and forthcoming SpaceShip III.

 The outboard tail is also seen as a natural partner to the FanWing concept and a model was flown in 2011.